Maghnie/docs/aedifion.analytics/README.md

 * A heat pump cycles several times per hour.
 * This can easily be identified via the KPI _number of cycles per hour_.
-* The decision engine decides at which threshold value this is too frequent is made in the decision engine.
+* The decision engine decides at which threshold value this is too frequent.
-* If the decision is _too frequent_, recommendation on how to increase the cycle time is queried from the [knowledge & fault pattern database](./#knowledge-and-fault-pattern-databse) by the decision engine.
+* If the decision is _too frequent_, recommendation on how to increase the cycle time is queried from the [knowledge & fault pattern database](./#knowledge-and-fault-pattern-database) by the decision engine.
 * The decision and recommendations are returned to the [analytics runtime](./#analysis-runtime).
 {% endhint %}